 Also of interest is that Medford has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Medford is that it can take a long time to commute to work.
-In Medford, the average commute to work is 31.89 minutes, which is quite a bit higher than the national average.
+In Medford, the average commute to work is 32.53 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 The people who call Medford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Medford residents report their race to be White, followed by Asian.
-Important ancestries of people in Medford include German, Italian, English, and Polish.
+Important ancestries of people in Medford include Irish, Italian, German, English, and Polish.

 The most common language spoken in Medford is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Polish.